EENI Global Business School

 Besides the religious cause; we must also take into account the economic, political, or social factors for understanding this schism.

-When analysing the differences between Protestantism and Catholicism the student can be surprising, since ultimately the fundamental differences are not of confessional type, but rather on the importance that each of these Protestant churches gives to certain concepts.
+When analyzing the differences between Protestantism and Catholicism student can be surprising, since ultimately the fundamental differences are not of confessional type, but rather on importance that each of these Protestant churches gives to certain concepts.

 The “Five Solas” synthesize the principles of this reform movement.